Replicas of the Statue of Liberty: Ireland

 A green painted replica of the Statue of Liberty can be found near Mulnamina More, County Donegal, Ireland.

 Kosovo

 A replica stands atop the Hotel Victory in Pristina, Kosovo.

+Today the Hotel is closed and the Police from Kosovo used the building.

 Netherlands

 A 33 ft (10 m) replica has its temporary location in the Dutch city of Assen.
 The statue bears characteristic features that represent the culture and landscape of the region, like a can of beans instead of the original torch.
-The replica, by sculptor Natasja Bennink, was on display for the duration of an exhibition on American Realism in the Drents Museum until 27 May 2018.
+The replica, by sculptor Natasja Bennink, was on display for the duration of an exhibition on American realism in the Drents Museum until 27 May 2018.